MilesHD/intro-to-js/session-2/session-2-transcript.md

+## Introducing JavaScript: Session 2

 - Objects Re-examined
   - Pitfalls of 'this' and 'new'
-  - A better way to Object: Power Constructor
+  - A better way to object: Power Constructor
 - Exercise 1
 - Closure
   - What is Closure?
   - Why should I Care?
   - Ingredients
   - How to use (Patterns)
 - Exercise 2
 - Browser Environment
   - What is a Browser?
   - ECMAScript
   - How Code is Executed
   - Browser APIs
-  Exercise 3
+- Exercise 3